apitestbase/apitestbase.github.io/_docs/en/ftp-test-step.md

 You can upload file from text or from file.
 The action uses passive mode to transfer file to the FTP server.

 ### Target File Path
-To create a file under the root path, enter 'filename'.
+To create a remote file under the root path, enter 'filename'.
-To create a file under specified path, enter '/path/to/the/filename'.
+To create a remote file under specified path, enter '/path/to/the/filename'.
 Ensure the directory exists on the FTP server, otherwise you could see error returned from the FTP server.